Of Commerce, Counsel & the Coin

 F-35, missiles, space systems

-The largest defence contractor in the world.
-The first name on any inventory of what the Atlantic alliance was, as a working matter, organised to purchase.
+The largest defence contractor in the world heads any honest inventory of what the Atlantic alliance was, as a working matter, organised to purchase.

 Contractor